Cohomology of groups acting on vector spaces over finite fields: Introduction

-\begin{thm} Let $\A$ be an abelian variety of dimension $g$ defined over a number field $k$.
-For every $p>(4g+1)^2$, if $\A[p]$ is an irreducible $G_k$-module, then Cassels' question has an affirmative answer for $p$ in $\A$. \end{thm}
+\begin{cor} Let $\A$ be an abelian variety of dimension $g$ defined over a number field $k$.
+For every prime $p>2g+2$, if $\A[p]$ is an irreducible $G_k$-module which is not isomorphic to a subquotient of $\End(\A[p])$, then the local-global principle for divisibility by $p^m$ holds in $H^1(G_k,\A)$, for every $m\geq 1$. \end{cor}

-In particular Theorem \ref{cor_cass} shows that, given an abelian variety $\A$ over $k$, then for all but finitely many primes $p$, the reducibility of $\A[p]$ as a $G_k$-module is the only obstruction to the $p^m$-divisibility of the elements of $\Sha(k,\A)$ in the Weil-Ch\^{a}telet group $H^1(G_k,\A)$, for every $m$.
-As we will see in Section \ref{last}, the hypotheses of Theorem \ref{cor_cass} are also sufficient to assure the validity of a local-global principle for the divisibility by $p^m$ of elements in $H^1(G_k,\A)$, for all $m$.